abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 things.
 But when we get caught up in all of it, that's what leads to suffering.
 We've lost our balance; we've temporarily lost contact with the whole purpose we're here.
-At the same time, it isn't helpful to get down on ourselves for losing the plot—losing the plot happens to everyone.
+At the same time, it isn't helpful to get down on ourselves for losing the plot---losing the plot happens to everyone.
 But in order to snap out of it, we need to be reminded of our purpose, which is to end suffering.
 We need to know that this is a possibility, and we have to bring our mindfulness to that issue so that